 Assessment is used to inform planning although records should be selective and brief.
-Individual pupil progress will be monitored against the brief descriptions of attainment at the end of each unit and this information may be used to provide feedback to parents or the pupils next teacher.
+Individual children's progress will be monitored against the brief descriptions of attainment at the end of each QCA unit and this information may be used to provide feedback to parents or the child's next teacher.
+Children are assessed using the national curriculum level descriptors at the end of each year.

-MANAGEMENT OF PHYSICAL EDUCATION
+MANAGEMENT OF PHYSICAL EDUCATION Role of the Co-ordinator

-Role of the Co-ordinator
+- To be enthusiastic about P.E. and demonstrate good practice at all times. - To keep under review the written policy document for P.E. and NC scheme of work, including regular monitoring and evaluation of the content and method. - Encourage and support staff in the implementation of the agreed procedures, and closely monitor the progression of activities and consistency of approach across both year groups and Key Stages through class observation. - Purchase and organise all P.E. resources, ensuring they are readily available and well maintained. - Monitor short-term planning for each year group. - Support and guide staff, encourage the sharing of ideas and, in collaboration with the Head teacher, organise in-service training as appropriate. - Liaise closely with staff running extra-curricular sporting activities and support as appropriate.

-- ⇒ To be enthusiastic about P.E. and demonstrate good practice at all times. - ⇒ To keep under review the written policy document for P.E. and schemes of work in line with the 2014 National Curriculum, including regular monitoring and evaluation of the content and method. - ⇒ Encourage and support staff in the implementation of the agreed procedures and closely monitor the progression of activities and consistency of approach across both year groups and Key Stages through lesson observation. - ⇒ Purchase and organise all P.E. resources, ensuring they are readily available and well maintained. - \Rightarrow Monitor short-term planning for each year group. - ⇒ Support and guide staff, encourage the sharing of ideas and, in collaboration with the Head teacher, organise inservice training as appropriate. - ⇒ Liaise closely with staff running extra-curricular sporting activities and support as appropriate. - ⇒ Liaise with Sports Partnerships and other local schools. - ⇒ Be aware of national and local developments in P.E. through reading relevant materials and attending courses. - ⇒ Submit termly written reports, which informs the Governing Body of progress in P.E. towards targets in the Development Plan and impact PE funding. - ⇒ Work to achieve equality of opportunity throughout the school.
+- Liaise with local schools over sporting events. - Be aware of national and local developments in P.E. through reading relevant materials and attending courses. - Submit an annual written report each Summer Term, which informs the Governing Body of progress in P.E. towards targets in the Development Plan, also of issues arising as a result of Co-ordinator monitoring visits. - Work to achieve equality of opportunity throughout the school.